-BYOD vs. COBO Devices: Factors for Law Enforcement IT To Consider
+BYOD vs. COBO Devices: What Law Enforcement IT Should Know

-Body cams, automated license plate recognition devices, GPS, and audio recorders are just a few of the evolving technologies introduced to law enforcement that make IT responsibilities even more mission critical.
+Body cams, automated license plate recognition devices, GPS, and audio recorders: these are just some types of evolving law enforcement technology that make IT responsibilities even more mission critical.
 Today, the IT team plays a crucial role in managing department technology, connected devices, and network infrastructure.

 To ensure safe, productive, and efficient work in the office and the field, the growing number of mobile devices used in law enforcement needs to be managed appropriately.
 As a result, IT must stay on top of changing technology trends and make decisions about devices and applications that will address agencies’ needs without letting tech stacks grow out of control.

 When it comes to officers’ mobile devices, however, there are two main options for law enforcement IT teams to consider: BYOD and COBO.

 What Law Enforcement IT Needs to Know About BYOD

 BYOD (bring your own device) puts law enforcement officers in the driver’s seat.
 That means each officer is in charge of selecting, using, and managing their personal devices for work purposes, whether conducting background checks, capturing and sharing photos and videos, filing reports, or issuing tickets.
 Often consumer-grade smartphones or tablets, these devices may not be built to withstand the wear and tear of on-the-job use.